mgvts/JsHtmlAdv/staticHeader/README.md

 some page examples my view of correct static header webbpage

-It's made without `position:fixed` or `position:sticky`

-I make it with this one
+I make it with this one `HeaderPage.html`
 ```html
 <div class="page">
   <header class="header">